Jeremy Bailenson, Founding Director

 Mark is a fourth-year Ph.D. student with the Department of Computer Science.
 His research interests include social interaction and interpersonal communication in augmented and virtual reality.
 His previous work tests whether people respond to virtual humans in AR the same way they do towards real people.
 Currently, he is investigating how design teams work together in virtual environments.
 He received his B.S. in Computer Science from the University of Illinois at Urbana-Champaign.

-Anna is a visiting PhD student at VHIL.
+Anna is a postdoc at VHIL.
 Her research interests focus on cognitive and affective implications of new media and technology in learning, attitude and behavior change.
-She received her M.S in Cognitive Psychology from University of Sao Paulo and holds a Behavioral Medicine degree from Federal University of Sao Paulo and certificate in Education from Harvard University.
+She was a visiting PhD student at VHIL and received her PhD and M.S in Cognitive Psychology from University of Sao Paulo.
+She holds a Behavioral Medicine degree from Federal University of Sao Paulo and certificate in Education from Harvard University.
 She has been actively working in education since 2005, teaching at universities in Brazil.
 She has co-founded a non-profit organization focused on undergraduates’ education.
 She has received multiple awards for her academic performance and entrepreneurial achievements.

 Walter Greenleaf, Visiting Scholar